+65 3129 4104

 No unnecessary steps

-Many people assume both mean the same thing.
-They don’t.
-One confirms the translation is accurate.
-The other adds legal authentication through a Notary Public.
-If you submit the wrong type, your application can be returned without processing.
+Many people think certified translation and notarised translation are the same thing.
+They are not.
+One checks that the words are correct.
+The other adds a legal stamp from a Notary Public.
+Send the wrong type, and your application can come back to you unread.

 Translation Type